Hypothesized that he had no soul: 20

 6. You don’t have to defend anyone.

 Anyone who’s ever been in a dark relationship knows what it feels like to assure family that he’s really trying to get a job, he’ll pay them back soon, or he didn’t start that fire.
 Eventually the reassurances turn to lies and half-truths and then to avoidance altogether.
 You don’t want to share the truth, because then they’ll hate your partner, when there are still hopes of fixing the festering wound that is your relationship or you wouldn’t be there.
 But now that awkward one-on-one with the judge is over and you neverhave to speak another kind word toward the bastard again.
 You can refuse to discuss him or you can share all the details.
 Hell, you can exaggerate if you want.
 Who cares?
 They’re your family and have (hopefully) been on your side the whole time.
 There are no more excuses to be made.
 You can finally be completely honest with the people you love and no longer feel like you have to hide from them.
-If you’re in the city and realize you’re driving past Aunt Kay’s house, you can stop by without cringing at the dreaded job question, because you only have to answer for you.
+If you’re in the city and realize you’re driving past your aunt’s house, you can stop by without cringing at the dreaded job question, because you only have to answer for you.

 Not once have I ever rolled over before finishing because I “have a headache” and gone to sleep.
 I’ve never turned myself down despite the fact that it’s my birthday.
 It’s not offensive that I’m the only one who ever does any of the work.
 Enough said.